top of page

 by Joyce Park

-I gripped the faux-leather steering wheel, shifting in my seat while staring out into the night view.
-Beneath the black sky was a bustling street of bright traffic lights, cars flowing through a McDonald’s drive-thru, the children with trick-or-treat bags and witch hats long replaced by drunk college students with beers and raucous laughter, stumbling off to who knows where.
+I gripped the faux-leather steering wheel, shifted in my seat, and stared out into the night.
+Beneath the black sky were distant traffic lights and cars flowing through a McDonald’s drive-thru, the children with trick-or-treat bags and witch hats long replaced by drunk college students with beers and raucous laughter, stumbling off to who knows where.
 Anyone out this late had something exciting planned.

 Like me.

-I rolled down my window to hear the whoosh and honks of cars speeding by, a siren petering out.
-As I waited outside Morrigan’s house, sleep tickled my eyelids, tempting me to ring her doorbell and propose another scary movie sleepover instead.
+I rolled down the window.
+The whoosh and honks of cars spilled inside, the whine of a distant siren petering out.
+I glanced at Morrigan’s house, tempted to bang on her door and propose a horror movie sleepover instead.
 But I couldn’t back out.
 Not again.
+Biting my lip, I checked the navigation for the fourth time to make sure I’d typed in the right address.

 Thud.

-Morrigan banged on the window, dressed in basic black, glittery eyeshadow smudged on her nose, and weighed down by a clunky grocery bag.
-As she got in the car, it clanked cacophonously between her feet.
+Morrigan banged on the window, dressed in a black tee with glittery eyeshadow smudged on her nose, weighed down by a clunky grocery bag.
+It clanked cacophonously between her feet as she ducked inside.
 “Oops.”

 I frowned.
 “Why’d you buy so many?”

-She shrugged.
+She shrugged and pulled out a six pack of Palm Bay and a few bottles of vodka.
 “I didn’t know how much would get us drunk.”

 “Oh.
-I forgot.
-We should start.”
-She fished out two cans.
+I guess we should chug these now.”
+Morrigan fished out two cans.

 “Wait.
 I’m driving back.
 I can’t drink.”